jbelanger/archguru/docs/adr-001-architecture.md

 Revised (v3.0 - September 2025)

 ## Context
-We want to build a CLI platform that helps developers make any architectural decision by having multiple AI models compete through comprehensive analysis pipelines.
+We want to build a CLI platform that helps developers make any architectural decision by having multiple AI models compete through analysis pipelines.
 Starting with project structures, the platform can handle any architectural choice: databases, deployment strategies, API designs, authentication patterns, cloud providers, etc.

 **Key Innovation**: Model-vs-Model competition platform that evaluates which OpenRouter models provide the best architectural guidance across different domains and decision types.